GPA

 The Exit 8 owns solo liminal anomaly horror — not co-op ghost hunting or fishing dread.
 The Stigmatized Propertyis the nearest quiet Japanese horror cousin; this game separates itself with underground loops and the Exit 0 / Exit 8 penalty frame.
 Nudge Horror and Logic on this page's sliders to browse nearby quiet thrillers.

-For language-puzzle kinship, see the Chants of Senaar analysis.
+For language-puzzle kinship, see the Chants of Sennaar analysis.

 Before you play — common questions

 Followers swap settings — hospitals, schools, offices — or crank difficulty.
-The original owns Japanese station passages and the Exit 0 / Exit 8 metaphor as the first reference point.
+The original owns Japanese station passages and the Exit 0 / Exit 8 frame as the first reference point for Exit 8-like and anomaly hunting games.

 Q. Spoilers for streaming?

-Specific anomalies spoil easily; rules do not.
+Specific Exit 8 anomalies spoil easily; rules do not.
 Co-watch detective play vs spoiler avoidance is the tradeoff that helped the game spread.

 Who it fits — and who should skip